 What you'll need to join our Social Work teams

-* Registration with Social Work England asa registered Social Worker.
+- Registration with the Social Work England as a registered Social Worker.

-* Experience of leading a team in a Social Care environment
+- Experience of working as part of a team in a Social Care environment

-* Experience or a good understanding of working within Children and Family/Fostering services
+- Experience or a good understanding of working within Children and Family/Fostering/adoption services

 - Open to change and ready to innovate, you will be keen to join an environment where you can stretch yourself professionally, make an impact individually and deliver positive outcomes collaboratively

 - Court experience preferable

 - Understanding impact of neglect/abuse on children and trauma in children important

 Flexible working is required with occasional out of county work